encointer/substrate-fixed/README.md

 fixed-point numbers, and in the range 0 ≤ *x* < 1 for unsigned
 fixed-point numbers.

+Various conversion methods are available:

-All lossless infallible conversions between fixed-point numbers and numeric primitives are implemented.
+  * All lossless infallible conversions between fixed-point numbers and numeric primitives are implemented.
 That is, you can use [`From`] or [`Into`] for the conversions that always work without losing any bits.
+  * For infallible conversions that are not lossless because the source type may have more fractional bits than the destination type, [`LossyFrom`] and [`LossyInto`] can be used; these will truncate any excess fractional bits in the source value.
+  * Checked conversions are provided between all types using the [`FromFixed`] and [`ToFixed`] traits, or using the inherent methods in the fixed-point types themselves.

 ## What’s new

-### Version 0.4.0 news (unreleased)
+### Version 0.4.0 news (2019-08-08)

-  * The [*fixed* crate] now requires rustc version 1.31.1 or later.
+  * The [*fixed* crate] now requires rustc version 1.31.0 or later.
   * The [`traits`] module was added, with its traits [`Fixed`], [`FixedSigned`], [`FixedUnsigned`], [`FromFixed`], [`ToFixed`], [`LossyFrom`] and [`LossyInto`].